dataloop-ai/dtlpy-documentation/onboarding/11_onboarding_exercise.md

 After executing that line of code, you may have to log in to the platform again.
 Just use your e-mail and password used to create your Dataloop account to log into the platform.
 You will then see the screen below:
 ![image](https://user-images.githubusercontent.com/58508793/218433304-084f12ed-3ce0-441c-92fd-992f20fa0a5f.png)

-If you hover with your mouse on the left-side of your screen, a pannel should open up and you should have the active project "CreatureHunt", as seen below:
+If you hover with your mouse on the left-side of your screen, a panel should open up and you should have the active project "CreatureHunt", as seen below:
 ![image](https://user-images.githubusercontent.com/58508793/218434388-8bbf991a-7bd3-4d93-bed4-bb655268e098.png)

 ## Annotating Your Data